 My experience has been nothing shy of exciting and full of learning opportunities.
 Here are some numbers that represent my time at the ODS.

-We completed a mid-beta user research project of a public facing service that's changing to a new vendor system.
+A mid-beta user research project of a public facing service that's changing to a new vendor system.
 Through usability testing, we helped inform improvements to the online application service.

 When starting a new project, I read as much material as I can and ask the partners as many questions as possible to better understand the problem at hand.